Farrah Abraham Goes Naked Under Wet, See-Through Dress

 “Having kids doesn’t mean you stop being you.
 The person who came into this world with ideas, with dreams, with goals, with the courage to face whatever the world throws at us and conquer it.
 So here’s to the moms out there who do both, like me,” Abraham says in the clip, where she’s seen doing household chores and working in an office.

-Fans can see more of Farrah Abraham, and her racy photographs by following her on her social media accounts.
+Fans can see more of Farrah Abraham, and her racy photographs, by following her on her social media accounts.